 Net Income: It was shocking, it was tawdry and for the most part unexpected.
-A lot of people knew he didn't have a lot of confidence in Billy King, and there were issues of legitimate concern, but the manner in which he dealt with it was dump as well as despicable.
+A lot of people knew he didn't have a lot of confidence in Billy King, and there were issues of legitimate concern, but the manner in which he dealt with it was dumb as well as despicable.
 This is a franchise that TWICE gave him great opportunities, but which he screwed by announcing the day before the draft, the week before free agency that he wanted out.
 At the training facility press conference, he told reporters about how the organization represented "class."
 Well, he didn't.

 Reed Wallach: It was a mess.
 Kidd betrayed the team that gave him a shot to coach a playoff team within days of retiring.
 Eight-year-old Reed would have put holes in his wall and burned his Kidd jersey, but the current Reed is in disbelief that one can get so greedy after so little time.
 Stuff like this happens in the NBA and it is unfortunate that such a unselfish player became such a selfish coach.